jdechalendar/why100renewable-suppl/README.md

 # nighttime-suppl
 Supplemental code and data for the paper: Turning the spotlight on California’s (dirty) nighttime emissions, by Jacques A. de Chalendar and Sally M. Benson.

 Figures for the paper can be regenerated using the notebooks.
+Figure 1 can be regenerated using `noteboks/figure1.ipynb`, and figure 2 can be regenerated using `notebooks/CAISO_efs.ipynb`

 ## Data sources
 * Life-cycle analysis estimates for electricity generated from different fuels: Moomaw, W. et al. Annex II: Methodology.
 IPCC Spec.
 Rep. Renew.
 Energy Sources Clim.
 Chang.
 Mitig.
 16, NP (2014).